Skip navigation

 Florence is President of Coop Cameroon Habitat since March 17 2022.
 She is also President of Tresor Housing Coop-CA as well as President and Founder of the charity “A fulfilled child= a happy child.”

-training in the development and management of cooperative housing and other forms of housing based on the principles of mutual self-help; to collect and disseminate information on the activities of national movements in Africa and the potential for development of cooperative and mutual self-help and to facilitate cooperation between African countries with other countries of the world in carrying out technical assistance programmes.
+Florence sees opportunities for knowledge exchanges between CHI and Africa governmental authorities and other bodies to promote education and training in the development and management of cooperative housing and other forms of housing based on the principles of mutual self-help, collect and disseminate information on the activities of national movements in Africa, and facilitate cooperation between African countries with other countries of the world in carrying out technical assistance programs.

 Mike Duru, ZINAHCO, Zimbabwe